Devon Avenue Improvement Project

 Please let us know your thoughts about the project, complete the comment card (PDF).

-In September of 2013 the Village and the City of Chicago engaged the Urban Land Institute (ULI) through the Chicago Metropolitan Agency for Planning (CMAP) to provide recommendations for redevelopment of the six-block span from Lincoln Avenue to McCormick Boulevard on Devon Avenue within the TIF District.
-As part of this report several recommendations were made regarding revitalization of the area.
+In September of 2013, the Village and the City of Chicago engaged the Urban Land Institute (ULI) through the Chicago Metropolitan Agency for Planning (CMAP) to provide recommendations for redevelopment of the six-block span from Lincoln Avenue to McCormick Boulevard on Devon Avenue within the TIF District.
+As part of this report, several recommendations were made regarding the revitalization of the area.
 Specifically, the report recommends implementing enhancements such as improved lighting, landscaping, and facilities such as benches, trash receptacles, and bike racks.
-On October 28, 2013 the report was presented and subsequently endorsed by the Village Board.
-A video of the ULI presentation may be found here.
+On October 28, 2013, the report was presented and subsequently endorsed by the Village Board.
+View a video of the ULI presentation.